Harm reduction: Stimulants

 The United Nations Office on Drugs and Crime states, "While medical models of treatment for individuals with alcohol or opioid use disorders are well accepted and implemented worldwide, in most countries there is no parallel, long-term medical model of treatment for individuals with stimulant use disorders."
 The neglect of stimulant-users has been widely considered to be related to the popularity of stimulants among systemically-oppressed groups, such as methamphetamine use among gay men and transgender people, and crack cocaine use among Black people.
-The Crack epidemic in the United States demonstrates a discrepancy between sentencing lengths of crack cocaine and heroin users, with crack users imprisoned for longer periods of time than heroin users.
+The crack epidemic in the United States demonstrates a discrepancy between sentencing lengths of crack cocaine and heroin users, with crack users imprisoned for longer periods of time than heroin users.
 In 2012, 88% of imprisonments from crack cocaine were of African American people.

-Despite the lack of medical models of treatment, harm reduction groups have increasingly taken on the responsibility of addressing the needs of stimulant users.
-Jim Duffy, co-founder of Smoke Works Injection Alternatives, believes that needle exchanges suffer from mislabeling, and tend to have resources that could assist stimulant-users, but many non-injection drug users are unaware of them.
-Duffy believes such organizations should rebrand to make stimulant-users aware that they are welcome and there are services for them.

-Smoke Works Injection Alternatives distributes pipes (for meth, crack, and heroin use) to unfunded and underfunded harm reduction organizations around the United States in order to equip stimulant-users with sterile supplies and address the gaps in engagement between harm reduction organizations and people who use stimulants.

 Stimulant users have increasingly been at risk for opioid overdose since 2006, due to the nonconsensual presence of fentanyl in their substances.
-Harm reduction groups, such as Project Weber/RENEW in Rhode Island, help stimulant-users access fentanyl test strips and naloxone so clients can prevent and reverse overdoses caused by fentanyl contamination.